sbb-design-systems/lyne-components/src/components/sbb-autocomplete/readme.md

 Because of this listbox pattern, you should not put other interactive controls, such as buttons or checkboxes, inside an autocomplete option.
 Nesting interactive controls like this interferes with most assistive technology.

-`sbb-autocomplete` preserves focus on the text trigger, using aria-activedescendant to support navigation though the autocomplete options.
+`sbb-autocomplete` preserves focus on the input trigger, using `aria-activedescendant` to support navigation though the autocomplete options.

 <!-- Auto Generated Below -->